kogpsy/jspsych-vviq/README.md

 ### Styling

 Styling can be applied directly to the jsPsych classes as you would if you defined the items yourself.
 All the text elements which explain something are wrapped in a `<p></p>` paragraph tag.

+## VVIQ2

+TODO: What is it and who created it.
+The vividness of visual imagery questionnaire (VVIQ2; Marks, 1973, Marks, 1995).

 ## Development